-We have established the NI Holdings, Inc. Employee Stock Ownership Plan (the "ESOP").
+We have established the NI Holdings, Inc. ESOP.
 The ESOP is intended to be an employee stock ownership plan within the meaning of Code Section 4975(e)(7) and will invest primarily in our common stock.

 In connection with our initial public offering, Nodak Insurance Company loaned \$2.4 million to the ESOP's related trust (the "ESOP Trust").
-The ESOP loan will be for a period of ten years and will bear interest at the long-term Applicable Federal Rate effective on the closing date of the offering.
+The ESOP loan will be for a period of ten years and bears interest at the long-term Applicable Federal Rate effective on the closing date of the offering.
 The ESOP Trust used the proceeds of the loan to purchase shares in our initial public offering, which results in the ESOP Trust owning approximately 1.0% of our outstanding shares.
 The ESOP purchased the shares for investment and not for resale.